Parent guide

 Tight revision and exam method

-The final month is about protecting the marks the student has already earned through earlier work.
+The final month is about keeping the marks the student has already earned.
 Stop loading new topics.
-Sharpen habits.
+The time is too short for that.
+Sharpen habits instead.

 • Reading the question slowly before starting.